Keli Hoskins/Getty Images

 You only have a set amount of time to pay off your deferred-interest balance.
 If your payments are going toward the other balance, you're not making any headway.

-Another solution: Don't run two balances when making use of zero percent financing.
+One solution: Don't run two balances when making use of 0% financing.
 Until you pay off the deferred-interest balance, don't add to the confusion (and debt) by making more charges.
 Use a different payment method for new purchases.